EXPRESSCLUSTER/Debian/README.md

 2. Debian installation and configuration

-    Install Debian to `/dev/sda`
+    Install Debian on `/dev/sda`.

-    Configure disk:
-    - `/dev/sdb1` for the Cluster Partition of the Mirror Disk resource which should be **1 GB**.
-    - `/dev/sdb2` for the Data Partition of the Mirror Disk resource.
+    Configure disk `/dev/sdb1` to be replicated by DRBD.

     Configure network:
-    - `eth0` to have `10.0.0.11/24` for example of public network.
+    - `eth0` to have `10.0.0.11/24` for public network example.
-    - `eth1` to have `192.168.0.11/24` for example of private network.
+    - `eth1` to have `192.168.0.11/24` for private network example.

 3. ECX installation and configuraiton